Unknowners/notonlybitcointips/TESTING.md

 - [ ] QR codes are generated properly
 - [ ] Campaign links work correctly

+### Verifying ICP Deposits

+1. Obtain the campaign's deposit account from the campaign page.
+2. Send a small amount of ICP to this account using your wallet or the ledger canister.
+3. Check the balance of the subaccount via the ledger canister to confirm the deposit.

 ### Data Persistence

 - [ ] Campaigns persist after page refresh